Gwinnett County Schools

 The Gwinnett School of Mathematics, Science and Technology is a charter school in Lawrenceville, established in 2007 and previously housed on the campus of Duluth High School.
 GSMST has three primary areas of study: bioscience, engineering and emerging technology.
 Even arts and humanities classes are tied in as much as possible with science and technology.

 Students from anywhere in Gwinnett County can apply to GSMST, but only during their 8th grade year (applying to enroll in 9th grade).
 Check the web site in the fall for the registration packet.

 At the county office

-Gayle Adkinson is the director of accelerated programs and gifted education.
-Her assistant is Gloria Ernest.
-You can reach their office at (678) 301-7020.
-The gifted program is part of the county’s Department of Curriculum and Instruction, which is overseen by executive director Mary Elizabeth Davis.
-Her phone number is (678) 301-7290.
+Julia Osborne is the director of Accelerated Programs and Gifted Education.
+You can reach her office at (678) 301-7020.
+The gifted program is part of the county’s Department of Curriculum and Instruction, but as of August 2013, there is no director over that department.
+Until that position is filled, the gifted office is being directly overseen by Dr. Gale Hey, associate superintendent for the Division of Teaching and Learning.
+Her phone number is (678) 301-7030.

 The county superintendent and CEO, J. Alvin Wilbanks, can be reached at (678) 301-6010.